 There’s no shortage of ‘endless runner’ games these days, particularly on mobile platforms.
 Jetpack Joyride by Halfbrick Studios is a particularly memorable one which has you controlling a man with a jetpack to dodge obstacles and collect coins.
 Starting out on Android and IOS in 2016, Atomik: RunGunJumpGun is similar in premise but far more brutal and split into levels.
 Also, there are no microtransactions, just 120 solid levels of pure survival.

 You play as a rogue scavenger in the ‘Entax System’; a part of the solar system where the sun is enveloping and destroying other planets.
 The inhabitants of the surviving planets each have different theories as to why the sun has been doing this but all of them mysteriously see Atomiks as the answer.
 The scavenger is out to collect Atomiks but the reason why is shrouded in mystery.
-For a fun little comic strip highlighting a little of what is going on, you can visit the official website.

 It’s very simple to pick up and play, using just two buttons; one makes the scavenger shoot ahead whilst the other makes him shoot downwards to jump.
 A welcome feature is that the controls can be mapped to whichever buttons you like, so it can be played comfortably with one hand.

 There are three different planets to blaze through.
 Each planet is split into sections which have their own levels.
 The sections have their own quirky characters who have a line of dialogue at the start and end of each level.
 Some of them are downright insane and others are more sinister.
 Nothing, however, is quite as insane as the levels themselves which can only be described as ‘hell in space’.
 Fireballs, small enemy ships, spinning saw blades, spiky windmills, lasers and turrets are all out to end your Atomik collection spree faster than you can blink.
 Combined with some

 devious level design, it’s a recipe for addiction.